dhangerkapil/agentic-ai-lab/observability-and-evaluations/README.md

-# AI Evaluation with Azure AI Foundry
+# Observability and Evaluations with Azure AI Foundry

-This directory contains notebooks for evaluating AI models and applications using Azure AI Foundry's evaluation capabilities.
+This directory contains notebooks for observability, monitoring, and evaluating AI models and applications using Azure AI Foundry's evaluation capabilities.

 ## Prerequisites